• Skip to primary navigation

 • Bring 3 cups of water to a boil in a medium saucepan (add the cinnamon sticks now if you are using them)

-• Use the side of a grater with the medium size holes to grate each banana.
+• Use the side of a grater with the small sized holes to grate each banana.

 • Add the banana mix to the boiling water and stir immediately until fully combined

-• Allow the banana mix to cook for 5 minutes on medium heat
+• Allow the banana mix to cook for 5 minutes while stirring on medium heat.

 • Stir in the coconut milk, cover with a lid and simmer for 10 minutes.